olofk/de0_nano/README.md

 ## Parameters

-The following parameters are available to be set during simulation.
+The following parameters are available to be set during synthesis and simulation.

- `bootrom_file` - initail contents of the boot ROM (used with `fusesoc run --target sim`).
+ - `bootrom_file` - initial contents of the boot ROM located at address `0xf0000000`.
 See `/sw/` directory for an example.
- `spi_flash_file` - initail contents of the SPI Flash (used with `fusesoc run --target sim`).
+ - `spi_flash_file` - initial contents of the SPI Flash (used with `fusesoc run --target sim`).
 See `/bench/` directory for an example.

 ## Bootloader